 Cigarette smoke, tobacco smoke, smog, chemicals, chemical fumes, and dust particles can all lead to bronchitis.
-Breathing in fumes and smoking during pregnancy can aggravate the existing inflammation and result in chronic bronchitis.
-It will also cause congenital effects and lower respiratory tract illnesses in the child (2).
+Breathing in fumes and smoking during pregnancy can aggravate the existing inflammation and may result in chronic bronchitis.
+It may also cause respiratory illness in children through a congenital effect (5).

-Continuous exposure to inhalants such as grain dust, strong acids, ammonia, chlorine, etc., can cause bronchitis.
+Continuous exposure to inhalants, such as grain dust, strong acids, ammonia, chlorine, etc., can cause bronchitis (6).